 In practice, the higher the modulation, the more bits per second are transferred in the radio channel, i.e. we have a higher speed or capacity if these bits concern several clients simultaneously.
-256-QAM modulation allows to transfer 8 bits per symbol and 1024-QAM modulation 10 bits per symbol, so we have a gain of 25%.
+256-QAM modulation allows us to transfer of 8 bits per symbol and 1024-QAM modulation 10 bits per symbol, so we have a gain of 25%.
 You might ask yourself why 2018-QAM encoding was not used right away, but the answer is not that simple.

-As it happens in life, nothing is for free.
+As it happens in life, nothing is free.
 The higher the coding scheme, the lower the sensitivity of the radio channel.
-Between 512-QAM and 1024-QAM modulation, the sensitivity drops by -3dB, that is almost twice.
+Between 512-QAM and 1024-QAM modulation, the sensitivity drops by -3dB, which is almost twice.
 The gain is an extra 1Bit per symbol on but reduced range almost twice.
 This would mean that WiFi devices would have to have 16 antennas already and use other radio techniques to compensate for signal drop and maintain coverage.

 If you look at the latest WiFi6 devices, you will find, among others, spider-shaped models with 8 legs turned to the back.
-It looks funny, scary, strange, unusual.
-And I will only tell you a secret that this is a very primitive, but effective way to implement an antenna system.
+It looks funny, scary, strange, and unusual.
+And I will only tell you a secret this is a very primitive, but effective way to implement an antenna system.
 Not every company can construct an advanced STA radio antenna system to maintain the aesthetics of the device.
 More on that later.
-Second change
+Second change.

 Affecting the speed of the WiFi6 network, it is possible to use radio bands with a width of up to 160MHz, and in addition on several bands in parallel.
 The previous generation, WiFi5 provided devices that allowed the use of the 80MHz band, i.e. we have twice as much.
-An impressive change, although remember that WiFi devices still apply the same power limit, i.e. 0.1W.
+This an impressive change, although remember that WiFi devices still apply the same power limit, i.e. 0.1W.
 Here, by the way, we discover another secret of the technological rush associated with WiFi.
 The same radiation power from the antenna, so manufacturers have to look for very advanced radio techniques.

 WiFi network capacity 6